waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Lift Key Location:** The Lift Key was not held by a specific grunt.
 I discovered I already possessed it.
 - **HM Usage (v1 - DISPROVEN):** The initial hypothesis that HMs could be used directly from the ITEM menu without being taught was incorrect.
 Selecting 'NO' to teaching the move simply cancels the action.
 The move must be taught.

 ## VI.
-Reflection (Turn 20940)
-- I should create a `training_advisor_agent` to help optimize leveling my team for major battles.
-It could suggest the best training spots based on my party, the level cap, and known wild encounters.

-## VII.
-Agent Development Log
-- **`training_advisor_agent` (Created T20991):** Designed to recommend optimal training locations based on party composition, level caps, and known wild encounters.
-This will help streamline the grinding process for major battles.
+Completed Intel

-- **Celadon Diner Tip:** An NPC at (2, 5) revealed there is a secret basement under the Game Corner.
+- **Celadon Diner Tip:** An NPC at (2, 5) in the Celadon Diner revealed there is a secret basement under the Game Corner.
+This led to finding the poster switch.